Once it was a fairground – then a farm. In 1928, it became Orleans Country Club.

 Orleans Country Club History Album

-Pat Hunt has put together a historical album of Orleans Country Club which is located in our pro shop.
+Arline “Pat” Hunt left her legacy with us when she put together a historical album of Orleans Country Club which is located in our fireplace room.
 It captures the essence of OCC and we will be forever grateful for Pat’s efforts on this project.

 The New Derk: Oil Painted Picture, Done in Opaque Oils, With Permanent Quality, Made to Order